-Set right besides the beach and locally referred to as the ‘Dino park’ this is a great destination playground to visit as a half or full day trip.
-For younger kids some of the playground equipment is themed around dinosaurs e.g. a Stegosaurus slide!
-There is also a more traditional slide/tunnel/wobbly bridge structure with lots of climbing opportunities.
+Set behind the beach and locally referred to as the ‘Dino park’ this is a great destination playground to visit as a half or full day trip.
+For younger kids some of the playground equipment is themed around dinosaurs (a stegosaurus slide, diplodocus swings etc) There are also more traditional obstacle course structures with slides, tunnels, wobbly bridges, monkey bars and generally lots of climbing opportunities.

 Related tagsDunedin, Free, Otago, Outside, Playground

-Address: on the corner of John Wilson Ocean Drive and Kettle Park Road, St Clair, South Dunedin
+Address: on the corner of John Wilson Ocean Drive and Kettle Park Road, St Kilda, South Dunedin